Welcome

 -

-Remote access: To control your home from outside (via the mobile app or a web browser), casasmooth uses a secure connection (via Nabu Casa).
-This allows you to keep an eye on your home, arm the alarm, or adjust the heating, no matter where you are in the world.
+Remote access: To control your home remotely (via the mobile app or a web browser), casasmooth uses a secure connection (via Nabu Casa).
+This allows you to keep an eye on your home, arm the alarm, or adjust the heating, from anywhere in the world.

 -

-Artificial Intelligence (AI): casasmooth incorporates advanced AI capabilities, allowing you to communicate with your home via chat or directly by voice to execute commands or ask questions about the status of your home.
+Artificial Intelligence (AI): casasmooth integrates advanced AI capabilities, allowing you to interact with your home via chat or directly by voice to execute commands or ask questions about the status of your home.

 Structure

-The casasmooth interface is organized hierarchically to keep it simple and clear:
+Casasmooth's interface is organized hierarchically to remain simple and clear:

 -